 Format characters with the help of the buttons in the Font group on the Home tab.

-To change the alignment of the table cells, click on the table with the secondary mouse button and select Cell Alignment in the window that appears.
+To change the Alignment of the table cells, right-click on the selected table and select Table Properties… from the window that opens.
 Select the alignment you want.
 This will define the alignment of the text inside the cell both horizontally and vertically.

 Borders and shading

-You can format the borders of a table by selecting the area in the table that you want to format, then clicking on the arrow to the right of the Borders button on the Design tab of the Table Tools menu.
+You can format the borders of a table by selecting the area in the table that you want to format.
+You can shape the border lines of a table by selecting the area of the table to be formatted and clicking the arrow next to the Borders button in the Table Design tab.
 The program will show you different border alternatives (see image below).
 Select the border style you want with the mouse.
 If you want to delete the borders from the selected area, click on the second button in the bottom row.
 If you delete the borders of a table, the program will still show them in greyscale, but they will not be printed out on paper.

 Select the style from Style, the colour of the borders from Color, and the width of the borders from Width.
 The area shown in Preview is the part of the table that you have selected.
 Click on the place where you want to insert the borders you have formatted.
 When you have formatted all necessary borders, accept the changes by clicking on OK.